Part-time: 4 years †

 - Psychodynamic Psychotherapy

-By completing the research aspect of this course, you’ll be able to make an original contribution or application of knowledge to your specialist field.
+By completing the research aspect of this course, you will be able to make an original contribution or application of knowledge to your specialist field.
 This will help you to lead on the development of services and professional practice, and will be directly relevant to your career.

-We’re proud to say that our courses are closely mapped against the health and social care sector.
-This ensures that our curriculum is up-to-date, providing you with the assurance that your learning is current and relevant.
+Our courses are closely mapped against the health and social care sector.
+This ensures that our curriculum is up to date, providing you with the assurance that your learning is current and relevant.
 This does mean that we do have to respond to national changes such as government policy.
 As a result, some of the information about our courses may change.
-Please check the website for the latest information.

 Teaching and learning